The multicomponent meningococcal, 4CMenB, vaccine, Bexsero®, helps to protect children from an illness called group B invasive meningococcal disease.

 - Anyone who has had a serious allergic reaction to this vaccine in the past, or to any component of the vaccine:

-- Bexsero® – N. Meningitidis group B fusion protein, produced in E.coli (then inactivated), aluminum hydroxide, Neissariaheparin binding agent (NHBA), sodium chloride, hisitidine, sucrose, kanamycin used early on in process and removed – trace level only.
-May contain latex (cap of syringe).
+- Bexsero® – N. Meningitidis group B fusion protein, produced in E. coli (then inactivated), aluminum hydroxide, Neissaria heparin binding agent (NHBA), sodium chloride, histidine, sucrose, kanamycin used early on in process and removed – trace level only

 - Pregnant or breastfeeding women should only be vaccinated if it is clearly necessary.